 The doctors and health care service providers could use gentle techniques which could help move the stuck fibers apart.
 However, before doing so it is vital to find out the exact reasons for the formation of the scar tissue.

-What are the Symptoms of Adhesions and Scar Tissues
+What are the symptoms of adhesions?

 While the scarred area might look a bit uneven and perhaps even ugly, there are a few more uncomfortable symptoms that you should be aware of.
 These symptoms could be painful and troublesome.

 Many people also complain of numbness and they may feel that the damaged area does not belong to their body.
-Many of them often develop a psychological fear when they are asked to touch the scar.
+Many of them often develop a psychological fear when they are asked to touch it.
 If the scar becomes hard over a period of time, it could develop ridges or ravines.

-There have been instances where doctors have treated caesarean scars, which are more than two or three decades old.
-However, the underlying reason for treatment of these scars is pain and discomfort.
+There have been instances where doctors have treated cesarean scars, which are more than 2-3 decades old.
+However, the underlying reason for the treatment of these ones is pain and discomfort.

 Does scar tissue hurt you?
 This is the common question to be asked before planning the next course of action.
 As far as treatment methods are concerned, the most commonly used method is to go in for a technique that is referred to as myofascial release which also is known as visceral manipulation.